 - Take note of the size of your beast before and after the feeding.
 They should be significantly softer after the feeding since your baby has drained you of all the milk.

 - Is your baby having wet diapers?
 This is a big sign that he or she is getting enough to eat.
-Dirty diapers aren’t always a solid sign as some breast fed babies can go a day without a poopy diaper if mamas breast milk is well absorb and doesn’t create waste.
+Dirty diapers aren’t always a solid sign (pun intended) as some breast fed babies can go a day without a poopy diaper if mamas breast milk is well absorb and doesn’t create waste.

 - Can you hear your baby swallowing while nursing?
 If so, they are getting milk and will get full!